fl00r/monga/README.md

     if err
       puts "Ha, an error! #{err.message}"
     else
-      puts "Job is done"
+      puts "Job is done.
+Let's do more job"
-    end
-  end

       # Cursor
       collection.find.batch_size(100).limit(500).each_doc do |err, doc, iter|
+        if iter
-    puts "What have we got here: #{doc['title']}" if iter
+          puts "What have we got here: #{doc['title']}" iter.next
-      iter.next
         else
           puts "No more documents in collection"
+          EM.stop
         end
       end
       # Yes, you should call `iter.next`, welcome to callback world!

-  EM.stop
+    end
+  end
 end
 ```